-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JULY 2011
+See all news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JULY 2011

 Tallinn Card recommends in July03.07.2012

 Sunny and warm summer is best time for family vacations.
 For great experiences it’s not necessary to head out from the city as Tallinn has many exciting activities to offer even for the very little visitors.
 Whether its outdoor activity, cool museums or brand new attractions, Tallinn Card has a long list to choose from making the visit a little easier on the wallet.